 (A) Project funds may be used to acquire, construct, extend, enlarge, remodel, repair, improve, or maintain tourist-oriented facilities, including convention centers, sports stadiums, sports arenas, coliseums, auditoriums, aquariums, or museums that are publicly owned and operated, or owned and operated by NPOs and open to the public, within the boundaries of Broward County.
 (B) Applicants must demonstrate how the projects will enhance Broward County as a tourist destination and thereby generate hotel and motel (lodging) “bed nights”.
 (C) The maximum amount award may not exceed $500,000.
 (D) Applicants must provide matching funds via cash contributions in a minimum ratio of 2:1. (e) Project timelines may not exceed three (3) years from notification of award from the County.

 See guidelines for specific application and reporting requirements.

 Who May Apply:

-Application Deadline: Eligible entities seeking funding under TDT-CCGP must submit a completed application between December 1st and February 15th of each year, to the Broward County Cultural Division
+Application Deadline: Eligible entities seeking funding under TDT-CCGP must submit a completed application by February 15 of each year, to the Broward Cultural Division.

 · Guidelines (PDF)